spsquared/SPARK_Future-Engineers_2023/DOCS.md

 ### Finding contours

 Using `cv2.Canny`, edges can be found on the masked red or green image.
-To make sure `cv2.Canny` functions, a border of 0 is added using `cv2.copyMakeBorder`.
+To make sure `cv2.Canny` functions, a border is added using `cv2.copyMakeBorder`.
+The edges are blurred using `cv2.medianBlur`.
 Now, `cv2.findContours` can be used to find the contours on the image of edges.
 After finding the contours, using `cv2.contourArea` and `cv2.moments`, we can get the area and position of the contour.
 If the contour is smaller than `minContourSize`, or if the contour is above the walls, it gets thrown out.

 ### Finding Wall Lines